 - Be Creative – Have fun with it.
 You don’t need a ton of money to have an effective marketing plan.

-- Don’t try to hard– Don’t interrupt people with what you are trying to market.
-But rather get them get them interested in the company or product
+- Don’t push too hard– Don’t interrupt people with what you are trying to market.
+Instead get them get them interested in the company or product

-This will get you on the right track to TACKLE SUPER BOWL SUNDAY!
+These tips will get you on the right track to tackle Super Bowl Sunday!